gkomov123/Simple-Calculator-App/README.md

 ## TODO features

-I plan to add square root ("√") operation in the future for now i have implemented the button.

-I also plan to add more scientific operation like sin, cos, tg, log and whatever i think of.
+I plan to add more scientific operation like sin, cos, tg, log and whatever i think of.